 5. Lincoln Ordered a Mass Execution

 In the fall of 1862, Native tribes in Minnesota waged war on white settlers out of frustration from starvation, mistreatment and harsh conditions.

 After soldiers captured over 300 Indians, President Abraham Lincoln approved the largest mass execution in U.S. history on 38 Dakota men.

-On the day of their hanging, an estimated 4,000 spectators watched them hung.
+On the day of their hanging, an estimated 4,000 spectators watched them executed.
 Their bodies were later taken and used as medical cadavers.